PinkDiamond1/docs-24/docs/get-started/quickstart.md

 1. Used Starlark to define an infrastructure-as-code environment
 1. Defined a simple app that contained service dependencies and template-rendering

-Step Six: Use Resources In Starlark
+Step Seven: Use Resources In Starlark
 -----------------------------------
 It would be very cumbersome if your entire environment definition needed to fit in a single Starlark file, and we already see how the NginX config template makes the Starlark harder to read.
 Let's fix this.